egonw/OpenPaleo/README.md

 ### Author survey

 These data will be supplemented by conducting an author survey, built in Google Forms.
 Suggestions for this survey will be supplemented using an open system through GitHub here.

+Corresponding author addresses were obtained from Scopus correspondence address metadata.
+Here, they were extracted simply by setting : as the delimiter to separate the emails from the rest of the address, and added as a new column.
+Much of the email data were incomplete, and therefore required manual checks of the relevant literature to acquire.

 The following aspects will be looked at, where applicable.